2016 Ponemon Cost of Data Breach Study

-IBM is proud to sponsor the tenth annual Cost of Data Breach Study, the industry’s gold-standard benchmark research independently conducted by Ponemon Institute.
+IBM is proud to sponsor the 11th annual Cost of Data Breach Study, the industry’s gold-standard benchmark research, independently conducted by Ponemon Institute.

-The study found the average consolidated total cost of a data breach is $3.8 million representing a 23% increase since 2013.
-The study also reports that the cost incurred for each lost or stolen record containing sensitive and confidential information increased six percent from a consolidated average of $145 to $154.
+This year’s study found the average consolidated total cost of a data breach grew from $3.8 million to $4 million.
+The study also reports that the average cost incurred for each lost or stolen record containing sensitive and confidential information increased from $154 to $158.

-Over a 10-month period, Ponemon Institute researchers conducted more than 1,500 interviews with IT, compliance and information security practitioners representing 350 organizations in the following 11 countries: United States, United Kingdom, Germany, Australia, France, Brazil, Japan, Italy, India the Arabian region (a consolidation of organizations in the United Arab Emirates and Saudi Arabia) and for the first time Canada.
+Over a 10-month period, Ponemon Institute researchers interviewed IT, compliance and information security practitioners representing 383 organizations in 12 countries: United States, United Kingdom, Germany, Australia, France, Brazil, Japan, Italy, India, the Arabian region (a consolidation of organizations in the United Arab Emirates and Saudi Arabia), Canada and for the first time, South Africa.